mostafakram/mostafakram.dev/source/_posts/deploy-nuxt-on-forge.md

     buildDir: "client/.nuxt"
 }
 ```
 By default, the Nuxt.js development server port is 3000.
-You can also change the port number from the default port if needed.
+You can also change the port number from the default port if needed

 ```javascript